Determinants of successful disease control through voluntary quarantine dynamics on social networks: Model Methods

-To renew the social status, we need to figure out the expected payoff and cost of a given individual.
-The total payoff of an individual who is not quarantined is $B = b k_{nq}$, where $b$ is the payoff of the interaction with one neighbor during a quarantine period and $k_{nq}$ is the number of neighbors who are not quarantined.
+To update an individual's quarantine choice, we take into account the expected benefit and cost of the focal individual.
+The total benefit of an individual who is not quarantined is $B = bk_{nq}$, where $b$ is the benefit of the social interactions per neighbor during a quarantine period and $k_{nq}$ is the number of neighbors who are not quarantined.
 Meanwhile, the total cost of an individual is related to their current health status.
 If the focal individual is susceptible, the cost will be the risk of being infected.
 However, if the focal individual is already infected, the cost will be the psychological burden of potentially infecting other susceptible neighbors.
-Accordingly, the total cost of a susceptible individual who is not quarantined is $C = c k_{i,nq} $, where $c$ is the cost of being infected.
-And the total cost of an infected individual who is not quarantined is $C = r c k_{s,nq} $, where $k_{s,nq}$ is the number of susceptible neighbors who are not undergoing quarantine.
+Accordingly, the total cost of a susceptible individual who is not quarantined is $C = ck_{i,nq} $, where $c$ is the cost of being infected.
+And the total cost of an infected individual who is not quarantined is $C = rck_{s,nq} $, where $k_{s,nq}$ is the number of susceptible neighbors who are not undergoing quarantine.
 In particular, we introduce the parameter $r$ to represent the degree of social compassion.
 The larger $r$ is, the more an individual prioritizes the welfare of others.

 More detailed illustrations are given in Algorithm~\ref{algorithm} and the notations used throughout the paper are listed in Table~\ref{tab:notations}.
-Without loss of generality, we assume that the total time $T$ and the quarantine period $D$ are both discrete time steps and share the same unit, based on the specific disease under consideration.
+Without loss of generality, we assume that the total time $T$ and the quarantine period $D$ are both discrete time steps and share the same unit, which can be adjusted (and converted to a realistic timeframe such as five days for COVID infection) according to the specific disease under consideration.
 Moreover, for ease of presentation and calculation, we set the cost of being infected $c = 1$.
-We conduct the same simulation multiple times (400 repetitions) to reduce errors.
+We conduct the same simulation multiple times (400 independent runs) to obtain average results.